roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 Composing Formatted (HTML) Messages
 -----------------------------------

-Depending on your settings, the compose screen shows a simple text field to enter the message or a richt text editor with a toolbar that enables text formatting, bullet lists, image embedding and more.
+Depending on your settings, the compose screen shows a simple text field to enter the message or a rich text editor with a toolbar that enables text formatting, bullet lists, image embedding and more.

-You can toggle the composition mode between plain and richt text (HTML) with the *Editor Type* selector which is hidden in the sending options bar.
+You can toggle the composition mode between plain and rich text (HTML) with the *Editor Type* selector which is hidden in the sending options bar.
 Expand the :ref:`Sending Options <mail-compose-options>` by clicking the down-arrow on the left border of the message headers block.